Identification of Invasive Emerald Ash Borer Beetles in Buffalo NY

 If You Suspect Emerald Ash Borers, Contact Us Immediately!

 The certified arborists at Bradley Trees want to ensure your tree’s health.
 We want to prevent this invasive species from robbing the WNY landscape of another tree species.
 The American Chestnut was functionally killed off decades ago and we don’t want to lose another.
-If you have any questions about your trees, call us at Bradley Trees at (716) 293-2091, or visit our website and fill out a contact form.
+If you have any questions about your trees, call the tree care experts at Bradley Trees, or visit our website and fill out a contact form.
 You can follow along with us on our social media too!